 Figure 4.
 Functional specialization profile of MFC clusters.
 Each cluster was profiled to determine which psychological concepts best predicted its activation.
-Top) Each of the three functional zones we identified showed distinct functional profiles with broad shifts across cognitive domains Bottom) Within each zone, sub-regions showed fine-grained shifts in functional.
-Strength of associations is measured in log-odds ratio and permutation test based significance at p<0.0001 is indicated next to each psychological concept by color-coded dots corresponding to each region.
+Top) Each of the three functional zones we identified showed distinct functional profiles with broad shifts across cognitive domains Bottom) Within each zone, sub-regions showed fine-grained shifts in functional profile.
+Strength of associations is measured in log-odds ratio, and permutation-based significance (p<0.0001) is indicated next to each psychological concept by color-coded dots corresponding to each region.

 Inspection at a finer spatial scale revealed that sub-regions within each zone showed more subtle shifts in function, similar to the fine-grained shifts in co-activation previously observed.
 In the posterior zone, activity in both clusters was similarly predicted by motor function and switching.
-However, only caudal SMA was associated with pain, while rostral SMA showed significant associations with working memory (WM), inhibition and gaze function.
+However, only caudal SMA was significantly associated with pain, while rostral SMA showed significant associations with working memory (WM), inhibition and gaze function.
 In the middle zone, activity in all four sub-regions was significantly predicted by some aspects of cognitive control (conflict and inhibition) and pain, although only activity in pre-SMA was significantly predicted by WM. dACC clusters were further characterized by a strong association with affect-- including fear and reward.
-In addition to differences between pre-SMA and dACC, we also found that only activity in caudal pre-SMA was predicted by motor function, while activity in rostral pre-SMA and dACC was predicted by decision-making.
+In addition to differences between pre-SMA and dACC, we found that only activity in caudal pre-SMA was significantly predicted by motor function, while activity in rostral pre-SMA and dACC was significantly predicted by decision-making.